tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A bdqffdq:Use Case that documents the management of the quality of taxonomic names (see examples in Rees ER & Nicholls M (2020) Data Quality Use Case Study Results Biodiversity Information Science and Standards 4: e50889, suppl.
+			<td>A bdqffdq:UseCase that documents the management of the quality of taxonomic names (see examples in Rees ER & Nicholls M (2020) Data Quality Use Case Study Results Biodiversity Information Science and Standards 4: e50889, suppl.
 2. https://doi.org/10.3897/biss.4.50889.suppl2).</td>
 		</tr>
 		<tr>
 			<td>Comments</td>